23 simple ways to increase ecommerce conversions

 You wouldn't expect people to queue up twice in a store to buy things for different people, so why expect them to do it online?
 Giving users the ability to split a single order to multiple delivery destinations, each with separate gift wrapping, messaging, and fulfilment types will help increase conversions.

-Hotel Chocolat allow their customers to split single orders to multiple delivery destinations including both domestic and international addresses, as well as for in-store collection at any of their retail outlets.
-Whilst that sounds fairly simple, tradeit, is able to manage the items separately meaning integration into an ERP or stock management system is much easier to handle.
+Scribbler allow their customers to split single orders to multiple delivery destinations including both domestic and international addresses, as well as for in-store collection at any of their retail outlets.
+Whilst that sounds fairly simple, tradeit is able to manage the items separately meaning integration into an ERP or stock management system is much easier to handle.
 Not only that, it can take account of any differing tax rates, gifting requirements, promotional offers and returns for each and every line item of an order that is split.

 If you're looking for help driving up your ecommerce conversion rate, or need an ecommerce platform that can support your requirements then please get in touch.